Projects

 Before it became a garden

-KNPP full of non-native invasive plants before it became an Ontario native plant garden.
+KNPP full of non-native invasive plants before it became a native plant garden.

 KNCG Friendship garden